 Average price for a bed: A bed in a dorm can cost 18€ – 25€ per night.
 Hostels in Tokyo can be quite “cheap” when choosing dorms – for Japan standards.
 It is the cheapest accommodation you will find!

 This is a rough average to give you an idea.
 Prices always depend on season and holidays.

 Check-In and Check Out: The average check-in time is from 15:00 (3pm), while the Check Out time is before 11:00 (11am).
 Hostels usually offer luggage storage in case you arrive earlier or leave later.
 Make sure you check if luggage storage is free or if there is an extra cost.

-Overall Hostel Quality: The overall hostel quality in Tokyo and Japan in general is high.
-You will find beautiful high-end hostels like Boutique Hostels and Design Hostels.
+Overall Hostel Quality: The overall hostel quality in Tokyo and Japan is high.
+You will find beautiful high-end places like Boutique Hostels and Design Hostels.
 You also find low-budget hostels, great hostels for partying, and backpacker choices.

 New to Hostels?
 Read our full hostel starter guide here.
 We especially recommend to read:

 - How to book hostels (and websites to use)